 - Soy sauce – For umami and saltiness.
 If you want to keep this recipe gluten-free, use tamari or coconut aminos.
 Feel free to use Thai soy sauce if you want a more authentic taste.

-- Vegan fish sauce - An essential ingredient to this recipe!
-To be honest, there are no substitute if you want to get that rich and deep flavor, so unique to Pad Thai.
-I highly recommend this vegan fish sauce, it smells and tastes almost the same as real fish sauce.
+- Vegan fish sauce – An essential ingredient in this recipe!
+To be honest, there is no substitute if you want to get that rich and deep flavor, so unique to Pad Thai.
+I highly recommend this vegan fish sauce.
+It smells and tastes almost the same as real fish sauce.

-- Sugar - To balance with the saltiness and spiciness.
-Since we will be making a caramel, I highly recommend using white sugar or palm sugar.
+- Sugar – To balance the saltiness and the spiciness.
+Since we will make caramel, I highly recommend using white or palm sugar.